1995 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & “P” Mint Mark Worth

 The Obverse Of The 1995 Half Dollar

-The inscription “LIBERTY” curves along the upper rim, while “IN GOD WE TRUST” appears below Kennedy’s neckline.
-The date “1995” is positioned at the bottom, with mint marks located beneath Kennedy’s bust when present.
+The word “LIBERTY” arcs along the upper rim, while “IN GOD WE TRUST” appears below Kennedy’s neckline.
+The date “1995” sits at the bottom, and the mint mark — “P” for Philadelphia or “D” for Denver — is located just below Kennedy’s bust on business-strike coins.

 The Reverse Of The 1995 Half Dollar